TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 10/2 Corinthians 10.9.md

 ---

-that I may not seem as if I would terrify you by my letters.
+that I may not seem as if I desire to terrify you by my letters.